Maryland Truck Accident Lawyers

 The second is jackknifing where a large truck such as a semi or an eighteen-wheeler comes to a sudden stop and the load shifts.
 This sudden shift causes the trailer to come around and go sideways.
 This can lead to the trailer actually flipping and rolling.
 Jackknifing can occur at speeds as low as five miles per hour.
 Some trucks are more likely to jackknife.
 For example, a half empty tanker is more than twice as likely to be involved in a jackknifing truck accident than a fully loaded semi (which is also at great risk for jackknifing).

-Invariably, the defendant's truck accident lawyers claim that the truck jackknifed because the road was slippery or the truck was required to make an emergency stop, often claiming a phantom vehicle caused the accident.
-Usually, after our Maryland truck accident lawyers have made a full investigation (often with the help of an accident reconstructionist), we find that there is no evidence of slippery road conditions or a phantom vehicle that caused he truck accident.
+Invariably, defense counsel will claim that the truck jackknifed because the road was slippery or the truck was required to make an emergency stop, often claiming a phantom vehicle caused the accident.
+Usually, after our we have made a full investigation (often with the help of an accident reconstructionist), we find that there is no evidence of slippery road conditions or a phantom vehicle that caused he truck accident.

 The third problem that our attorneys find causes many Maryland truck accidents is the difficulties truck drivers have in turning these long big rig trucks.
 It is often necessary for the driver of a big rig truck to use more than one lane of traffic in making a right turn in order to avoid the rear wheels hitting parked vehicles or the sidewalk.
 When these big rig truck drivers swing wide to complete a right turn, they often cause accidents with unsuspecting passenger cars.

-The Federal Highway Administration's Driver Fatigue and Alertness Study underscored how fatigue exacerbates these problems that cause truck accidents.
-The study showed that while most people require 7.5 to 8 hours of sleep a day, the average truck driver gets 4.8 hours of sleep, hardly enough to remain alert to avoid a truck accident.
+The Federal Highway Administration's Driver Fatigue and Alertness Study underscored how fatigue exacerbates these problems that cause truck crashes.
+The study showed that while most people require 7.5 to 8 hours of sleep a day, the average truck driver gets 4.8 hours of sleep, hardly enough to remain alert.
 On top of this, the National Transportation Safety Board and The National Institute on Drug Abuse found in a study that of 168 fatally injured truck drivers, one or more drugs was detected in 67% of these fatally injured truck drivers and 33% of these truck drivers had detectable blood concentrations of psychoactive drugs or alcohol.
 When you combine the difficulties of driving a big truck with the incidence of fatigue and substance abuse, it is amazing that we do not have more fatal truck accidents in this country.

 Help with Your Truck Accident Case

-The majority of our serious truck accident cases come from other lawyers who seek out our firm as co-counsel because we have the experience and the financial and other resources to maximize the value of truck accident claims.
+The majority of our serious injury and death case cases come from other lawyers who seek out our firm as co-counsel because we have the experience and the financial and other resources to maximize the value these claims.
 If you have a case, call us today at 800-553-8082 or tell us more about your case online.

 - How do lawyers in Maryland handle truck accidents versus other motor vehicle accident cases in Maryland?
 [Select here]